hepplerj/cv/web-cv.md

 **Consultant**, *[Making Invisible Histories Visible](http://invisiblehistory.ops.org)*, Omaha, Nebraska (2017--*present*).
 This program invites twenty-four high school freshmen from Omaha Public Schools to take part in a summer program focused on the history of their city.
 I serve as a consultant primarily on mapping and digitally-interactive aspects of the projects produced in the program.

+**Consultant**, Calgary Stampede, Calgary, Alberta, Canada (2019).
+Provided feedback and advice on migrating from PastPerfect to Omeka for collections management and suggestions on possible alternatives for Omeka for working with community volunteers.

 **Project Lead**, Puerto Rico Hurricane Relief Mapathon, Omaha, Nebraska (2017).
 I planned and hosted a mapathon to help with Puerto Rico disaster relief, organizing an open source mapping session to provide data to the Red Cross through OpenStreetMap.

 **Organizer** and **Project Lead**, *[Mozilla Global Sprint 2017](https://mozilla.github.io/global-sprint/)*, Omaha, Nebraska (2017).
 I coordinated and hosted Global Sprint 2017 to bring together scientists, educators, artists, engineers, and others to hack and build projects for a healthy internet.
 We focused our project around [Open Omaha](http://github.com/open-omaha/).

 **Project Lead and Manager**, *Mobile Digitization for Rural Community Archives*, Omaha, Nebraska (2017-*present*).
 With a grant from the LYRASIS Catalyst Fund, we initiated a pilot program for a mobile digitization lab and maker space for working with rural community archives and Tribal colleges.

 **Founding Member and Project Lead**, *[Endangered Data Week](http://endangereddataweek.org)*, Omaha, Nebraska (2017--*present*).
 Helped organize the first international Endangered Data Week, a collaborative effort among campuses, nonprofits, libraries, citizen science initiatives, and cultural heritage institutions.
 EDW is designed to shed light on public datasets that are in danger of being deleted, repressed, mishandled, or lost.
 Our sponsors included the Digital Library Federation and their Records Transparency and Accountability Interest Group, the Council on Library and Information Resources, the National Digital Stewardship Alliance, Data Refuge, and the Mozilla Science Lab.